In this section

 medical trainees undergoing specialist adolescent training at The RCH attends

-for several hours twice a week to provide consultancy and medical support
+for twice a week to provide consultancy and medical support

-including diagnosis, prescription and specialist referrals (not General
+including diagnosis, prescription and specialist referrals (These doctors are not General

-Primary health care is the first level of contact that individuals have with the health care system.
-In Australia and incorporates personal care with health promotion, the prevention of illness and community development.
+Primary health care is the first level of contact that individuals have with the health care system in Australia.
+It incorporates health promotion, illness prevention and community development.

 A Young People’s Health Service program logic model was developed to articulate the various components of the service and the intended outcomes.

-lifestyle or exposures that can put them at risk of poor health.
+their behaviours, lifestyle or exposures that can put them at risk of poor